ACEsuit/ACE.jl/docs/src/devel.md

 ```

 !!! warning "WARNING"
     This documentation is very much a work in progress since the general framework for ACE.jl has only slowly been developing.
-That said, it is now slowly settling, and documentation will be updated and improved over time.
+There are likely leftovers from earlier version.
+That said, the framework is now slowly establishing itself, and documentation will now get updated and improved over time.
 Please [file issues](https://github.com/ACEsuit/ACE.jl/issues), [ask questions](https://github.com/ACEsuit/ACE.jl/discussions) or make PRs.

 ## Summary of types and type hierarchy